-All pre-OT students apply to the professional program by January 12 of the year they plan to enter the professional program.
-For students admitted as Freshman, this is January 12 of their second year (sophomore) of the program.
+All pre-OT students apply to the professional program by January 6 of the year they plan to enter the professional program.
+For students admitted as Freshman, this is January 6 of their second year (sophomore) of the program.
 Applicants must be enrolled in UB at the time of application to the professional sequence.
 Professional sequence admission is competitive as noted below.

-Students submitting an application through the Graduate School Application Manager must have completed eight pre-requisite courses including ES207, PHY 101, PGY 300, and OT 201 prior to submission
+Students submitting a PPS application must have completed eight pre-requisite courses including ES207, PHY 101, PGY 300, and OT 201 prior to submission